Are you leaving on Redundancy or efficiency grounds?

 However, if you are under the Normal Pension Age (NPA) then your pension may be subject to early retirement reductions.

-Unlike redundancy, a member who resigns under a MARS has no entitlement to unreduced pension benefits.
+Unlike redundancy, a member who resigns under a MARS normally has no entitlement to unreduced pension benefits.
+You should refer to your employer with any questions on this.